wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <br /><br />

    Warning: The hcdiag tool makes no attempt to obscure secrets or sensitive information.
 So inspect the bundle to ensure it contains only information that is appropriate to share.

+1. If you don't have a sample app, consider:
+   <a target="_blank" href="https://github.com/hashicorp/petshop">github.com/hashicorp/petshop</a>

+1. <a target="_blank" href="https://github.com/makrchristopherwest/hcdiag">Mark Christopher West's fork of HCDiag</a> and
+   <a target="_blank" href="https://github.com/hashicorp/translator">github.com/hashicorp/translator</a>

 <hr />